Example of the temporal difference matte effect

 Temporal Image Processing operations are time based video processing effects that use the current source movie as a source for processing.
 This kind of effect assumes you have a loaded source movie or are processing a movie file.
 You can run them without a loaded source movie but nothing interesting will happen if you do so.
 This is because the individual effects work with multiple movie frames from different times to create effected output that is dependent on the individual input frame images changing in some way over time.

-Example of a temporal rank neighborhood filter used as a stack filter
+Example of a temporal rank filter used as a stack filter

 The Temporal Ip Op Editor

-The individual Temporal Ip Op effects available at the time this tip was written are listed above in the above screen shot of the Editor palette.
-The popup menu control at the top of the Editor lets you select the particular temporal effect you want to run.
+In the editor, the popup menu control at the top of the Editor lets you select the particular temporal effect you want to run.
 All of these effects are time-based which means they take multiple movie frames from different times as their source and perform some kind of processing where time is a component of the particular processing algorithm.